 NKPR hosts the annual APJ Festival Gala on the opening weekend of Toronto International Film Festival.
 This star-studded fundraiser has become one of the most highly anticipated events of the festival season.
 Past celebrity attendees have included: Susan Sarandon, Ben Stiller, Jackson Browne, Sean Penn, Helen Mirren, Olivia Wilde, Colin Firth, Adrien Brody, James Franco, Alexander Skarsgard and Maria Bello.

-In addition to activities during the Toronto film festival, by bringing artists together to celebrate for a cause, NKPR has supported APJ at exclusive events such as The Hollywood Awards and Cannes Film Festival and participates in strategic partnerships, aligned with top-tier brands like Bovet, Vhernier, Bulgari, Vanity Fair and Brioni.
+By bringing artists together to celebrate for a cause, NKPR has supported APJ at exclusive events such as The Hollywood Awards and Cannes Film Festival and participates in strategic partnerships, aligned with top-tier brands like Bovet, Vhernier, Bulgari, Vanity Fair and Brioni.

 As a result of fundraising efforts that took place during the Toronto Film Festival in 2009, Artists for Peace and Justice opened the doors to the Academy for Peace and Justice in October 2010, just months after the earthquake.